haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-peptide/index.md

 Default RSA threshlod for active residues is 40%; for passive - 15%.
 Therse values are a suggestions, not a hard rule.

 In our case, we chose a cutoff of 25% for the active residues.
-Many tools are available for calculating RSA, e.g. PyMOL’s built-in function `get_sasa_relative`, the Biopython module `Bio.PDB.SASA` etc.
+There are many tools available for calculating RSA, e.g. PyMOL’s built-in function `get_sasa_relative`, the Biopython module `Bio.PDB.SASA` etc.
 We used [FreeSASA](http://freesasa.github.io/){:target="_blank"}, an open-source tool that computes RSA and related solvent accessibility values directly from PDB structures.

 After installing FreeSASA, you can run it with the following command: